Last updated on July 22nd, 2019 at 12:45 pm

 What Is Dilaudid?

-It works by acting on opioid receptors and delta receptors in the body.
-Though similar to morphine, it presents a ketone group that its counterpart lacks.
 Dilaudid also binds to fewer receptors than morphine, which limits the side effects of the drug while still offering substantial pain relieving properties.

-How Is Dilaudid Medication Taken?
+How Is It Taken?

 Dilaudid can be administered: